anxious-coder-lhs/emacs-config/README.md

 Press enter to execute the code and the program you installed in the previous step, Git, will download the Spacemacs extension files.

+If you are using Windows, the directory might not be available at the same location.
+Please refer to this [page](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/Location-of-init-file.html) for more details on how to find the home location on Windows.

+For me, it was found in the `AppData/Roaming`

 Additionally, following [fonts](https://github.com/adobe-fonts/source-code-pro#font-installation-instructions) are recommended to be installed for Spacemacs.

 You can find the complete spacemacs installation instruction [here](https://github.com/syl20bnr/spacemacs/blob/master/doc/BEGINNERS_TUTORIAL.org)